-- Children, especially very young ones, are unrealistic and unable to understand complex and abstract concepts.
+Especially young children are unable to understand complex and abstract concepts.

-- Answer questions honestly but not in so much detail as to overwhelm and confuse the child’s limited ability to fully comprehend the situation.
+Answer questions honestly but not in such detail as to overwhelm.
+This might confuse the child’s limited ability to fully comprehend the situation.

-- Parents can understand specific worries of their preschoolers by listening to their comments and questions and observing their play and their behavior.
+Parents can do this by listening to their children’s comments and questions and observing their play and their behavior.
 Once they understand their children’s worries, they can answer questions, correct misunderstandings and offer reassurance.

 Elementary School Children